HPCE/hpce-2015-cw5/readme.md

     - **Note**: If you do something complicated in your building of libpuzzler, it should still be possible to build it by going into `lib` and calling `make all`.

+    - The current working directory during execution will be the root of the repository.
+So it will be executed as if typing `bin/execute_puzzle`, and an opencl kernel could be loaded using the relative path `provider/something.kernel`.

 - The programs in `src` have no special meaning or status, they are just example programs